St Mary's Church, Tutbury: Memorials

 Indoors, the church has a memorial to George Robinson (d.
 1837) by Joseph Hall of Derby.

 The churchyard contains the war graves of seven Commonwealth service personnel, five from World War I and two from World War II.

 Bells

 The tower contains a ring of eight bells, with four dating from 1699.
 The tenor weighs a little over 10 cwt.

 Organ

-The church has an organ by Charles Lloyd, which was rebuilt in the 1930s.
+The church has an organ by William Hill & Son in 1860, which was rebuilt by Lloyd of Nottingham, Adkins of Derby in 1937 and Poyser, Adkins' successor, in 1980.
 A specification of the organ can be found on the National Pipe Organ Register.